-We, the Westerners, often tend to underestimate Eastern culture.
-Throughout history, Chinese culture has rivaled and many times surpassed western culture.
+Throughout history, Chinese culture has rivaled and many times surpassed other, more famous empires — but many of their achievements are less known, at least in “the West”.
 You may very well be familiar with some of their achievements (for example papermaking, compass, gunpowder, printing, and many others) but these unusual artifacts will definitely change what you thought about the Chinese:

 This is a picture of Ming Xuanzong, a Ming Dynasty emperor (15th-16th century) having fun.
 Guess what he’s doing?
 Look closely: he’s playing golf.
 Chuiwan, as it was called, is a game that greatly resembles golf, and it’s been played in China for over a millennium – so technically, we should be saying that golf resembles Chuiwan.
 A man called Wei Tai wrote a book before 1100, noting down the rules of the game and describing how a southern Tang official teaches his daughter how to dig goals in the ground and drive a ball into them.